esterpantaleo/etymology/docs/test.md

 <a name="module_DATAMODEL..urlFromQuery"></a>

 ### DATAMODEL~urlFromQuery(query) ⇒ <code>string</code>
-Encodes a query into an url
+Encodes a query into an url.

 **Kind**: inner method of [<code>DATAMODEL</code>](#module_DATAMODEL)
 **Returns**: <code>string</code> - a url